DeepRacer-Calgary/Machine-Learning-Curriculum/README.md

 [![Gradient descent, how neural networks learn](https://img.youtube.com/vi/aircAruvnKk/0.jpg)](https://www.youtube.com/watch?v=aircAruvnKk)
 [![But what is a neural network?](https://img.youtube.com/vi/IHZwWFHWa-w/0.jpg)](https://www.youtube.com/watch?v=IHZwWFHWa-w)

 If you would like to go more in depth than that then go ahead and complete the series, but in my opinion, these are the best videos for the time commitment.
-That will be my philosophy though this tutorial, but if you want more materials for a better understanding, we will have those too: [Complete Playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)
+That will be my philosophy though this tutorial, but if you want more materials for a better understanding, we will have those available too: [Complete Playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)

 ### Examples:
  * See the [section 1 folder](https://github.com/nickrallison/Machine_Learning_Curriculum/tree/main/Section%201%20-%20The%20Basics) for your first hands on example